drds1/pycecream/pycecream_test/test_pycecream.md

 There are 2 output dataframes.

-## 1) output_lightcurves = a.get_light_curve_fits():
+## 3.1) output_lightcurves = a.get_light_curve_fits():
 This a dictionary of 3 data frames.

-    1.1) output_lightcurves['model']: standard time, model, error envelope for each file
+    1) output_lightcurves['model']: standard time, model, error envelope for each file

-    1.2) output_lightcurves['merged model'] AS above but with the error bars, vertical and horrizontal scalings applied relative to the reference model.
+    2) output_lightcurves['merged model'] AS above but with the error bars, vertical and horrizontal scalings applied relative to the reference model.
 Not sure but I think the reference model defaults to the first occurence of a particular wavelength in the order that it was added in self.add_lc

-    1.3) output_lightcurves['merged data'] DICTIONARY (since the input data light curves can be different sizes) The same transformations but applied to the input light curve data. useful if using cream only to merge the original light curves from different telescopes to a new scale for further study elsewhere
+    3) output_lightcurves['merged data'] DICTIONARY (since the input data light curves can be different sizes) The same transformations but applied to the input light curve data. useful if using cream only to merge the original light curves from different telescopes to a new scale for further study elsewhere.

-## 2) output_chains = a.get_MCMC_chains():
+## 3.2) output_chains = a.get_MCMC_chains():
 These are the MCMC chains for each parameter.